ROPE, by Patrick Hamilton

 Patrick Hamilton was a local boy - born in Hassocks, in 1904, before moving to Hove.
 Rope, his first play, was first published in 1929, and is still thrilling audiences 90 years later.
 Alfred Hitchcock released a film adaptation in 1948, which was notable for its extensive use of 'long takes'.
 Other works by Hamilton include Gas Light, and Hangover Square.

-Tickets on sale SOON from the Hurst Players Online Box Office.
+Tickets on sale NOW from the Hurst Players Online Box Office.

 National Theatre Live is the National Theatre’s groundbreaking project to broadcast world-class theatre to cinemas in the UK and internationally.
 The Players Theatre is proud to host screenings as part of a joint venture between the Hurst Players and the Hurst Village Cinema.
 Details of upcoming shows can be found on the film club website.